 Every storm is unique and may dictate changes to the priority list depending on actual storm impacts, ongoing operations/activities at the time of the storm, and storm path.

-CLICK HERE for the Gulf Inland Waterways JHT Protocol 2024 FINAL DRAFT
+CLICK HERE For a Copy Gulf Inland Waterways JHT Protocol 2024 FINAL

 BACKGROUND / HISTORICAL PERSPECTIVE